spenczar/thor-cluster/README.md

-# hotspot2d in rust
+# clustering thor datapoints in rust

-## Not tested enough to trust!!!b

 Input/output are arrow arrays